 Sunday 11th of May I had the opportunity to test the software out by acting as lead timer on the Castle of Mey 10k the most northerly 10k in the country.
 Glad to say worked perfectly.
-Video below I was in the rented CONDOR van.

 Nice when a plan comes together.